abzamer/liri-node-app/README.md

 If you choose to simply enter the command without your choice of song or movie, LIRI will happily display its choice.

+## Video
+This video shows LIRI working with the spotify-this-song command

+This video shows LIRI working with the movie-this command

+This video shows LIRI working with the concert-this command

 ## Project Status
 In progress